jpmckeown/McElreath_MMSE/README.md

-# mres
+# Bayesian book
-M.Sc. by Research, repository for code and data.
+for lunchtime club on campus